Karen Fann

 Karen Fann (born September 1, 1954) is a former Republican member of the Arizona Senate, representing Arizona Legislative District 1.
 Fann became President of the Arizona Senate in 2019, and served until 2023.

 After Joe Biden won the 2020 presidential election and Donald Trump and other Republicans made false claims of electoral fraud, Fann ordered an audit of the election results in Maricopa County.
 The audit was widely seen as an illegitimate "effort to undermine valid election results".
-Fann announced in November 2021 that she would not run for re-election when her current term ends in January 2023.
+Fann announced in November 2021 that she would not run for re-election in 2022.

 Career

 Fann is the second female Senate President in the history of Arizona.
 She was first elected in November 2016 to represent Legislative District 1, which covers 8,000 square miles throughout Yavapai County and portions of Maricopa County.
 She previously served this district from 2011 to 2016 as a State Representative.
-Fann moved to Prescott at the age of four and has been a life-long Republican.
+Fann moved to Prescott at the age of four and has been a lifelong Republican.
 She continues to serve as a precinct committeeman and is a member of the Rotary International and Elks.
 She currently serves as the vice chair of both the Finance Committee and the Transportation and Technology Committee and as a member of the Natural Resources, Energy and Water Committee.